An Ontario Association of Art Galleries (OAAG / AOGA) special event presented in partnership with the Association of Art Museum Curators (AAMC)

 Tuesday, October 27 at 5:00 PM – 7:00 PM ET

-The event will be filled with networking and conversation on contemporary curatorial issues in a casual, after-work environment.
-For this Curator Conversation, London, UK-based curator and writer Shaheen Merali will present a keynote “Institutions — Remnants, Reborn, Resettled”.
+The event was filled with networking and conversation on contemporary curatorial issues in a casual, after-work environment.
+For this Curator Conversation, London, UK-based curator and writer Shaheen Merali presented a keynote “Institutions — Remnants, Reborn, Resettled”.
 Merali will discuss ways to move beyond intentions to re-evaluate our collective role and if in these uncertain times we are all in search of critical corrections.
-After hearing from a featured keynote speaker, participants will breakout for smaller discussions to meet international art curators and other arts professionals of all backgrounds and experiences to build your professional network.
+After hearing from a featured keynote speaker, participants went into breakout rooms for smaller discussions to meet international art curators and other arts professionals of all backgrounds and experiences to build their professional network.

 Shaheen Merali is a curator and writer, based in London, who explores the intersection of art, culture identity and global histories.
 He has held positions at Central Saint Martins School of Art (2003-1995); a visiting lecturer and researcher at the University of Westminister (2003-1997) and the Head of Department of Exhibition, Film and New Media at the Haus der Kulturen der Welt, Berlin (2008-2003), one of the first Asian/POC to hold such a position in Germany’s history; a milestone appointment where he curated several exhibitions accompanied by publications, including The Black Atlantic – Modernity and Double Consciousness; Dreams and Trauma – Moving images and the Promised Lands (Palestine and Israel); New York States of Mind (toured to Queens Museum, NY) as well as leading the curation and global research for five years of programming.
 At the HKW he co-curated with Professor Wu Hung, Re-Imagining Asia, One Thousand years of Separation (toured later to the New Art Gallery, Walsall) and the 6th Gwangju Biennale, Korea (2006).
 He has contributed to numerous exhibition catalogues, lectured at many institutions and was the co-convenor of This is Tomorrow: de canonisation and decolonisation at the Courtauld Institute, London in November 2019.
 He is currently on the advisory board of the Live Art Development Agency (London)